2023-2024 Mercury Retrograde Dates

 The term retrograde comes from the Latin word retrogradus, which literally means “backward step.”
 As the name suggests, retrograde is when a planet appears to go backward in its orbit, as viewed from Earth.
 Astronomers refer to this as “apparent retrograde motion,” because it is an optical illusion.

 The opposite of retrograde is direct or prograde motion.
 Prograde motion is the term astronomers prefer, while astrologers are more prone to use the term “direct” motion.

 Every planet in our Solar System travels in the same direction in its journey around the Sun, and none of them ever pause and turn back in the opposite direction.
 Yet, all of them appear to do just that from time to time.

-Because of the Earth’s daily rotation, the objects in the night sky appear to move from east to west through the night sky.
+Because of the Earth’s daily rotation, the objects in the night sky appear to “move” from east to west in the night sky.
 While the location of the stars relative to the Earth is fixed, at least from our vantage point, the other planets in our Solar System all orbit the Sun at varying speeds.

-The outer planets — Mars, Jupiter, Saturn, Uranus, and Neptune — all take longer to orbit the Sun than the Earth does, because their orbits are larger.
-Because of this, the Earth often laps these planets in its journey around the Sun.
+The outer planets—Mars, Jupiter, Saturn, Uranus, and Neptune—take longer to orbit the Sun than the Earth does, because their orbits are larger.
+For this reason, the Earth often laps these planets in its journey around the Sun.